apiato/apiato/docs/_docs/A.getting-started/installation.md

 1.a.
 Open your web browser and visit:

-- `http://apiato.dev` You should see an HTML page, with `apiato` in the middle.
+- `http://apiato.dev` You should see an HTML page, with `APIATO` in the middle.
 - `http://admin.apiato.dev` You should see an HTML Login page.

 1.b.
 Open your HTTP client and call: